 Check your Cheques

 Local police forces are keen to circulate details of the latest in the diverse and numerous scams doing the rounds.
-This time, the con artists are targeting those who pay by cheque.
+This time, the con artists are targeting those who pay by cheque, which is still the case for many non-residents.

 How it works